hdsdi3g/linux-springboot-packager/README.md

     /usr/bin/SERVICE_NAME-disable
     /usr/bin/SERVICE_NAME-status

+### Windows run

+By default, the service run will need a valid `application.yml` and `log4j2.xml`.
+Samples/examples are provided.

+After the setup, with the help of WinSW, a Windows service in declared, but not started and set to Manual.

+Free feel to edit `servicewinsw.xml` before build the setup, or edit the production file `winsw.xml`.
+Please to refer to WinSW documentation.

+Don't forget to setup a compatible JVM, and put java.exe directory in PATH.

 ## Roadmap dev

 Like for the [linux-app-packager](https://github.com/hdsdi3g/linux-app-packager) project, free feel to add corrections and/or new features (it's really not rocket science).

-Actually, there are no "uninstall script" provided.
+Actually, there are no "uninstall script" provided for Linux.
 This is something that could be done if needed.